mdg-graphics/mili/README.md

 The default build type is currently set to `RelWithDebInfo`.

+## Style/Formatting

+Mili uses `clang-format` to maintain a consistant style and format throughout the code.
+The style rules can be found in the file `clang-format.yaml` in the directory `griz/scripts/style/`.
+To use clang-format you must configure using the toss3 host-config file which sets up clang-format for you.
+To style your code run `make clangformat_style` and to check if you code matches the style guide run `clangformat_check`.

 ## Compilation

 Once a particular build directory has been generated using the `configure.py` script, the code is compiled within this new directory using the standard `make` utility, e.g. to compile the code: